Heroin Addiction: Signs, Symptoms, Risks, and Treatment Resources

 • Heroin is a dangerously addictive Schedule I substance that has a high overdose potential.

-• Symptoms of heroin use include dry mouth, skin flushing, arms and legs feel heavy, nausea and vomiting, uncontrollable itching, brain fog, alternating between, consciousness and unconsciousness.
+• Symptoms of heroin use include dry mouth, skin flushing, arms and legs feeling heavy, nausea and vomiting, uncontrollable itching, brain fog, and alternating between consciousness and unconsciousness.

 • Approximately 0.4% of the American population above 12 years of age have self-reported using heroin in the last 12 months (about 1.1 million people).